 |Driving Arena ||130 x 260 ||$280,000 |

 | ||130 x 330 ||$340,400 |

 For other building sizes and estimates see our Building Estimate Calculator

-Remember, that some of the smaller arena buildings are available in kit form suited for self-build construction; this labor saving could save you approximately 40% of your total construction cost; something you probably will not get with a traditional wooden structure.
+Remember, that some of the smaller arena buildings are available in building kit form suited for self-build construction; this labor-saving could save you approximately 40% of your total construction cost; something you probably will not get with a traditional wooden structure.

 If the above price estimates are within your budget why not apply for four free quotes from our suppliers to get you started.

 In deciding whether building an arena is profitable, try and write a small business plan, as to how you would care for the regular upkeep of the covered arena, as well as any financial data you find for a possible income-producing business.
 If you lack the time or resources to do this you can always contact a financial consultant who specializes in small businesses.
 Covered horse arenas may be the right move at this point in your life—but make sure you do the math first!

 Author: Conrad Mackie